The checklist for decentralizing Local Digital Marketing for your network

 A good way to boost your SEO is to regularly publish images on your local Facebook, Google, and store locator pages.
 These can be images of the interior, exterior, your products, or even staff.

-• Post product images: Images of your products are the easiest to post on your listings because you just need to share them with your network so they can post them on the corresponding media.
+- Post product images: The images of your products are the easiest à publish on your listings because you just need to share them à your réseau so that they can publish them on the appropriate médias.

-• Post images of staff, interior or exterior of an establishment: These images are more complex because they involve intervention / contribution from your network.
+- Post images of staff, of the interior or exterior of an establishment: These images are more complex because they involve an intervention / contribution from your network.
 Today, smartphones have increasingly optimal cameras.
 Train your network to take good photos (light, angle, ...) through a workshop or online training.
 Ask your network to use their smartphone to take a photo of their establishment from all angles, it will take them little time.

-• Post regularly: Once the photos are taken, the important thing is to have a regular frequency of publishing your images on your local pages.
-The more regular you are, the better your referencing will be.
-Rather than publishing all the images at once, consider spacing them out over time.
-For example, set a frequency of publishing one image per month across all of your local pages.
+- Post régulièrement: Once the photos are taken, the’important is to’have a fréquence regular of publishing your images on your local pages.
+The more you êre regular, the better your référencement.
+Rather than publishing all images d’un coup, consider à to space this over time.
+For example, éestablish a fréquence of publishing d’une image each month on the’ensemble of your local pages.

-• Centralize image management via a platform: You can provide them with a platform that centralizes image management and allows you to publish images on all media simultaneously, without having to repeat the operation on each medium individually.
+Set up a simple process so that your network carries this out regularly - Centralize image management via a platform: You can make available to them a platform that centralizes image management and allows publishing images on all media simultaneously, without needing to repeat the operation on each media individually.

 Products & Menus

-• Detail your products or menus: Consider describing the products you offer so that the customer knows exactly what you're offering.
-Any brand, from restaurants to supermarkets, can specify all the products sold on site.
+- Detail your products or menus: Think about describing the products you offer so that the client knows exactly what you provide.
+Any brand, ranging from a restaurant to a supermarket, can specify the full range of products sold on site.
 This detail can be decisive.
-Indeed, a potential customer will more easily go to the restaurant or brand that has an easily accessible product detailer.
+Indeed, a potential client will more easily go to the restaurant or brand that has an easy-to-access product listing.

-• Post regularly: Again, it is essential to maintain consistency in the frequency of your posts.
-Take advantage of the seasons, actions, or promotions of your brand to highlight the products you offer.
-Be smart and communicate about your best-selling products!
+- Post regularly: Again, it is important to maintain consistency in the frequency of your posts.
+Take advantage of seasons, actions or promotions of your brand to highlight the products you offer.
+Be clever and communicate about your best‑selling products!

-• Prepare a product library: The headquarters must ensure that a library is set up with photos and descriptions of each product.
-This library will facilitate the publication process locally.
-All that remains is to select the products to be highlighted and post the photos and descriptions.
+- Prepare a product library: The headquarters must take care of setting up a library with photos and descriptions of each product.
+This library will facilitate the publishing process by the local.
+It will only remain to select the products to highlight and post the photos and descriptions.

-• Centralize image management via a platform: Use a single platform to centralize all images and descriptions to enable simultaneous publication on all media.
-Using a single platform will facilitate all operations.
+- Centralize image management via a platform: Use a single platform to centralize the’entire set of images and descriptions to enable simultaneousé publishing across all mediaé.
+The use of a single platform will facilitate the entire operationsé.

 Local publication management

-• Identify commercial initiatives: Throughout the year, several commercial initiatives are implemented in your locations (promotions, sales, special events, new products, etc.).
-To communicate effectively, identify all quarterly or annual initiatives that will be put in place.
+- Identify commercial actions: Throughout the year, a number of commercial actions are implemented in your establishments (promotion, sales, peak periods, new products, etc.).
+To communicate as effectively as possible, identify all quarterly or annual actions that will be implemented.

-• Create a communication plan: Based on these actions, create a communication plan that includes every communication to be put in place, and the time when they should be published.
-You will thus have a publication calendar.
+- Create a communication plan: Based on these actions, create a communication plan that includes each communication to be implemented, and the time when these must be published.
+You will then have a publication calendar.

-• Choose the media to communicate on: Once the calendar is established, you can select the media that your network will use for each publication.
+- Choose the media to communicate: Once the calendar is established, you can select the media that your network will use for each publication.

-• Create a content library: Prepare a library of content that can be used throughout the year by local teams: visual production, description choices, and CTAs if necessary.
+- Create a content library: Prepare a content library that can be used throughout the year by the local: production of visuals, choice of descriptions, and CTAs if necessary.

-• Share the communication plan and content library: You can share content templates with each location, as well as this publication schedule so that they can be reused and published in a timely manner.
+- Share the communication plan and the content library: You can share at each establishment the content templates, as well as this publishing calendar so that they can be reused and published in due time.

-• Train in content publishing: Plan a training on various aspects of campaign publishing: when to publish a campaign (frequency and key dates), how to do it (via which tool, the steps to follow to publish).
-Don't forget to include a section on why publish a campaign or a post on your local pages and the impact it has on the point of sale's SEO and the brand's image.
+- Train à content publishing: Provide é training on the various aspects of campaign publishing: when to publish a campaign (fréquency and key clés), how to do it (via which tool, the steps à follow to publish).
+N’forget to d’include a section on why publishing a campaign or a post on your local pages and l’impact it has on référencement of the point of sale and l’image of l’enseigne.

-• Give local teams the reins: You can also decide whether your network can publish content without using your templates, by creating their own content.
+- Leave it to the local: You can also decide if your network can publish content without using your templates → Using their own content

 Network Training